sornas/site-v2/website/pages/gamejam_en.md

 ### Can I join the jam remotely?

 Not completely as we want to keep this game jam on site.
-You are free to work remotely but introduction, review and play testing events will be on site, make sure you can visit for them or have a team member there to represent you.
+You are free to work remotely but introduction, review and play testing events will be on site.
+Make sure you can visit for them or have a team member there to represent you.

 ### How are groups selected?
 Do I need a team?